-- (1) Companies in which a relative/relatives of Mr. Lawrence Yau Lung Ho, MCE's Chief Executive Officer, has/have beneficial interests. - (2) Traveling expenses including ferry and hotel accommodation services within Hong Kong and Macau. - (3) Payment to an affiliated company for services performed pursuant to a services agreement dated May 11, 2007, as amended on June 15, 2012, entered into between Melco Crown Macau and Studio City Entertainment and the related arrangement ("Services Agreement"), under which Melco Crown Macau operates the gaming area of Studio City.
+- (1) Companies in which a relative/relatives of Mr. Lawrence Yau Lung Ho, MCE's Chief Executive Officer, has/have beneficial interests. - (2) Traveling expenses including ferry and hotel accommodation services within Hong Kong and Macau. - (2) Flaveling expenses including lerry and note accommodation services within flog Kong and Macau.
+(3) Payment to an affiliated company for services performed pursuant to a services agreement dated May 11, 2007, as amended on June 15, 2012, entered into between Melco Crown Macau and Studio City Entertainment and the related arrangement ("Services Agreement"), under which Melco Crown Macau operates the gaming area of Studio City.